Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

+for $t \geq 0$ and with some function $S$.
+If there exists a robust controller for the system \eqref{RS::eq::sys_of} achieving a robust energy gain of $\ga$, there also exists a gain-scheduling controller which achieves (at least) the same robust energy gain.
+This just follows from the observation that any robust controller can be expressed as \eqref{RS::eq::con_of3} with

-It is well-known that the problem of finding a gain-scheduling controller \eqref{RS::eq::con_of3} for the system \eqref{RS::eq::sys_of} can be again turned into a convex optimization problem; the design of structured gain-scheduling controllers, e.g., with $(\h D^c_{11}, \h D^c_{12}) = 0$ and $\h D^c_{21} = 0$ would yield even superior lower bounds but, unfortunately, seems to be a non-convex problem without additional structural properties of the underlying system \eqref{RS::eq::sys_of}.
-For unstructured gain-scheduling controller design we have the following result which is essentially taken from \cite{Sch99c, Sch01}.
+In our setup, the problem of finding such a gain-scheduling controller \eqref{RS::eq::con_of3} for the system \eqref{RS::eq::sys_of} can be turned into a convex optimization problem; the design of structured gain-scheduling controllers, e.g., with $(\h D^c_{11}, \h D^c_{12}) = 0$ and $\h D^c_{21} = 0$ would yield even better lower bounds but, unfortunately, seems to be a non-convex problem without additional structural properties of the underlying system \eqref{RS::eq::sys_of}.
+For unstructured gain-scheduling controller design we have the following result which is essentially taken from \cite{Sch00, Sch01}.